SLdragon/e2e-diag-simulator/ReadMe.md

-# Command Line Tool to send messages with diagnostic information to Azure IoT Hub for Azure IoTHub
+# Command Line Tool to send messages with diagnostic information to Azure IoT Hub

 The e2e-diag-simulator offers command line to help you send messages with diagnostic information to Azure IoT Hub.